Roof inspection checklist

 Now that winter is finally drawing to a close, and the mercury is slowly climbing back up the thermometer to comfortable levels, it’s time for homeowners to turn their minds to essential maintenance and repairs around the house.
 There is nothing more essential to the integrity of your home than your roof, so this should be your priority.

 Heavy snow can add up to 20 pounds of weight per cubic foot, and this can increase to 50 pounds per cubic foot if it thaws then refreezes.
-That kind of extra weight can damage not just your shingles but the actual structural support for your roof, leading to very serious problems.
+That kind of extra weight can damage not just your shingles but the actual structural support for your roof.
+Those damaged shingles can lead to very serious problems.

 Modern roofing materials are manufactured to withstand extremes, but even so, they’ll take a beating when subject to the dramatic changes of temperature that can occur during winter.
 If your roofing structure contains metallic elements or your roof membrane is more than 15 years old, this should be of particular concern to you.